Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

    We need to address the user consistently; could we use the second person and imperative (let's avoid writing 'the user')?

-This section explains what a baker is, what is its role in the network and how to become one.
+This section explains what a baker is, its role in the network and how to become one.

 By reading this section you will learn:

 -  What is a baker and the concepts related to it.
--  How to upgrade your node for becoming a baker.
+-  How to upgrade your node to become a baker.

 The process of becoming a baker can be summarized in the following steps: